bekk/bekk-christmas/post/functional/the-lens-pattern-in-typescript.md

 Cumbersome, right?
 Imagine having to do this every time we need to update a value.

 ## Lenses
 Lenses is part of a group of patterns used to abstract away the action of updating and looking through large immutable data structures.
-Today we will take a brief look at perhaps the most widely used one: lenses.
 A lens – or a functional reference – is essentially a focus into a data structure, abstracting away how deep a strucure is by pointing right at the requested field.
 Let us look at the signature of a lens:

 ```typescript
 interface Lens<A, B> {